meglwhy/tp/docs/UserGuide.md

 > **Warning**: Editing a household to match an existing household will be rejected to prevent duplicates.

 ### Delete a household
-You can remove a household with the `delete-household` command.
+You can remove a household with the `delete` command.
 ```
-delete-household id/HOUSEHOLD_ID
+delete id/HOUSEHOLD_ID
 ```

 Example of usage:
 ```
-delete-household id/H000019
+delete id/H000019
 ```

 The following confirmation dialog box will appear: